nbitzz/split.pet/src/content/docs/split/setup.md

 - **RAM**: 32GB

 Also operates as a transcode server for my :simple.Jellyfin: Jellyfin over [rffmpeg](https://github.com/joshuaboniface/rffmpeg).

-Host to a Docker container borrowed by [aubrey](https://dmpstr.top) as a build server.
+## Other devices

-## Phone
+A few of my other personal devices:

-Just an :simple.Apple:&thinsp;iPhone 15 Pro Max.
+- **Phone**: :simple.Apple:&thinsp;iPhone 15 Pro Max

-## Other hardware
+- :simple.Steamdeck: **Steam Deck**: LCD 512GB

-See [Hosts](/docs/services/hosts) for information about the hosts of the services I run.
+See [Hosts](/docs/services/hosts) for information about the devices running the services that I host.